docjulz/questions/README.md

 # Accordian List
 this is an example of an accordian list.

-Allows for one item to be open at a time.
+All items may be open at same time